Echo State Networks for Spatio-Temporal Area-Level Data: Method

+where $\odot$ is the the Hadamard product.
+To simplify notation, we use $(\cdots)_j$ to denote the $j$-th column of the matrix within the parentheses.
+In (\ref{eq:embed_vec}), we first compute the column sums of $(\boldsymbol{U}^{(k)} \odot \boldsymbol{X})$, then apply a matrix product with $\boldsymbol{S}$ to filter out relevant neighbors.

-We apply the areal random representation to the input signals $\widetilde{\boldsymbol{x}}_t$ at each time step, resulting in the embedded signals $\boldsymbol{z}_t^{(k)}$, as shown in (\ref{eq:ARER}).
-To integrate these embedded signals into the ESN, we feed the vectorized signals $\widetilde{\boldsymbol{z}}_t$ as the input to the ESN, as in (\ref{eq:ARER_vec}).
+To integrate these embedded signals into the ESN, we apply the areal random representation to the input signals $\widetilde{\boldsymbol{x}}_t$ at each time step, resulting in the embedded signals $\boldsymbol{z}_t^{(k)}$, as shown in (\ref{eq:ARER}).
+The vectorized signals $\widetilde{\boldsymbol{z}}_t$ are then used as the input to the ESN, as in (\ref{eq:ARER_vec}).
 This implies that when a signal at any location is activated in the reservoir stage, all signals in its neighborhood are also activated.
-So,
+AESN can be defined as,